 The median annual total compensation disclosed below is based on the Company's global workforce and is not designed to capture the median compensation of the Company's U.S. employees.
 In addition, employees in flexible, part-time roles, such as retail stores operated by Costa Limited, our coffee business, lower the annual total compensation for our median employee.
 Our compensation philosophy is to pay competitively to market and provide fair compensation regardless of the locale.
-The compensation approach used to determine by a third-party trustee.
-These plans are exempt from the shareowner approval requirements of the NYSE.
+The compensation approach used to determine compensation for our broader workforce is the same approach we use when setting CEO pay, including consideration of pay competitiveness and the use of performance-based incentives that reward exceptional business performance in each jurisdiction consistent with market practice.
+For more information regarding our compensation philosophy, see page 52.